Tommaso-Valagussa98/drugDealer/README.md

 Welcome to Drug Dealer!

-by Trevor Bisson, Daniel Dukeshire, and Tommaso Valagussa
+by Trevor Bisson, Daniel Dukeshire, Martin Durkin, and Tommaso Valagussa